Senior Project: January 3-26, 2018

 - Family vacations are not to be taken during Senior Project.

 - If you are going on the Kairos retreat, Manresa retreat, or the March for Life, those absences are excused and will not have to be made up.
-You may attend only one of the above three options as an excused Senior Project absence.

 - Snow Day Procedure:

 - If SLUH calls off school due to inclement weather, you should not go to your site.
 Once SLUH has called off school, contact your site to let them know you won’t be coming in.
 This is not an absence you will have to make up.